t-doc-org/common/docs/reference/elements.md

 Tables have no styling by default, but the following classes are set up in the stylesheet and can be used in the {rst:dir}`:class: <flex-table:class>` option.

+- `grid`: Formats the table as a grid, using a `1px` solid border on all cells.
+  The following classes can be set on table cells:
+  - `.l`: Aligns the cell content to the left.
+  - `.r`: Aligns the cell content to the right.
 - `function-table`: Formats the table as a function value and / or sign table.
   The following classes can be set on table cells:
   - `.l`: Aligns the cell content to the left.